suzuyuta/BriGap-2_2025/README.md

 ## Data

 We applied a PCFG to generate a large number of French sentences with binary tree structures.
-To ensure realistic word dependencies, we used [*CamemBERT*](https://huggingface.co/docs/transformers/model_doc/camembert) to estimate the probabilities of subjects and objects given a verb.
+By adjusting the probabilities of subject and object relative pronouns, we were able to generate sentences with complex multiple center-embedding structures, as well as sentences without such embeddings.
+To ensure realistic word dependencies, we used [*CamemBERT*](https://huggingface.co/docs/transformers/model_doc/camembert) to estimate the probabilities of subjects and objects given a verb (*selectional restriction*).
 The generated datasets fall into four categories:

-1. Probability constraints on word choice, with center-embedding structures. (`+sr+mce`)
+1. Probability constraints on word choice, with center-embedding structures. (`+sr+mce`)[^1]

 2. Probability constraints on word choice, **without** center-embedding structures. (`+sr-mce`)

 3. **No** probability constraints on word choice, with center-embedding structures. (`-sr+mce`)

 4. **No** probability constraints on word choice, **without** center-embedding structures. (`-sr-mce`)

+[^1]:(`sr` : *selectional restrictions*, `mce` : *multiple center-embeddings*)

 For each category, we prepared training datasets of sizes **3k, 12k, 100k, and 400k**.
 The validation set consists of 3k sentences, identical across configurations.
 For fairness, the test set is fixed to the second configuration (`+sr-mce`).